PX4/PX4-Devguide/git-examples.md

 ```
 * You can verify that the push was successful by going to your forked repository in your browser: ```https://github.com/<your git name>/Firmware.git```<br>
 There you should see the message that a new branch has been pushed to your forked repository.
 * Now it's time to create a pull request (PR).
 On the right hand side of the "new branch message" (see one step before), you should see a green button saying "Compare & Create Pull Request".
-Then it should list your changes and you can (must) add a meaningful title (short) and message (explain what you did for what reason.
+Then it should list your changes and you can (must) add a meaningful title (in case of a one commit PR, it's usually the commit message) and message (<span style="color:orange">explain what you did for what reason</span>.
 Check [other pull requests](https://github.com/PX4/Firmware/pulls) for comparison)
 * You're done!
 Responsible members of PX4 will now have a look at your contribution and decide if they want to integrate it.
 Check if they have questions on your changes every once in a while.

 ## Adding feature to PX4 Submodule